leomani3/MadboxAssignment/README.md

 ## What's been done :
 ### Architecture
 - Separation of Logic and Data as much as possible. ex : EntityModule define behaviour while the datas are in EntityData
 - Unit system : following unity's own architecture I implemented a component based unit system.
 The Entity class is the basis on which behaviour are created by adding EntityModules to it.
-For performance and easy access, the entity gets and stores all its module on awake.
+For performance and easy access, the entity gets and stores all its modules on awake.
 - Boostrapper : Single entry point for the project.
-The project will always start by loading the InitScene before going to the mainScene (our menu scene).
+The project will always start by loading the InitScene before going to the mainScene (or menuScene if applicable).
 This gives me better control over code execution order.
 All singletons are for sure initialized first.
-- Event-Driven Design : OnDeath, OnDeathStart, OnHealthChanged, OnStartedMoving etc. keep modules decoupled.
+- Event-Driven Design : OnDeath, OnHealthChanged, OnStartedMoving etc. keep modules decoupled.
 The health bar, drop module, and unregistration all react to the same events without knowing each other.

 ### Juiciness
 - Floating text : floating damage numbers and critical strike integration (using TMP sprite asset)